Empirical spectral distributions of sparse random graphs: Analysis of the limiting density

 \subsection{Acknowledgment}

-The authors wish to thank Alice Guionnet and Ofer Zeitouni for many helpful discussions.
+The authors wish to thank Nick Cook, Alice Guionnet, Allan Sly and Ofer Zeitouni for many helpful discussions.
 A.D.\ was supported in part by NSF grant DMS-1613091.
-E.L.\ was supported in part by NSF grant DMS-1513403.
+E.L.\ was supported in part by NSF grants DMS-1513403 and DMS-1812095.